publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch131/m__us_usc_t10_s2222.md

     Subsec. (g)(3).
 [Pub.
 L. 113–291, § 1071(f)(16)][/us/pl/113/291/s1071/f/16], struck out “(A)” after “(3)”.

     [Pub.
-L. 113–291, § 901(k)(3)(B)][/us/pl/113/291/s901/k/3/B], which directed substitution of “Under Secretary of Defense for Business Management and Information” for “Deputy Chief Management Officer” first time appearing and “Under Secretary” for “Deputy Chief Management Officer” in three places in subsec. (g)(3)(A), was executed by making the substitution in subsec. (g)(3), to reflect the probable intent of Congress and the amendment by [section 1071(f)(16) of Pub.
-L. 113–291][/us/pl/113/291/s1071/f/16].
+L. 113–291, § 901(k)(3)(B)][/us/pl/113/291/s901/k/3/B], which directed substitution of “Under Secretary of Defense for Business Management and Information” for “Deputy Chief Management Officer” the first time appearing and “Under Secretary” for “Deputy Chief Management Officer” in the three other places appearing in subsec. (g)(3)(A) (effective Feb.
+1, 2017), was executed by making the substitution in subsec. (g)(3), to reflect the probable intent of Congress and the amendment by [section 1071(f)(16) of Pub.
+L. 113–291][/us/pl/113/291/s1071/f/16] (effective Dec.
+19, 2014).
 See above.

     Subsec. (j)(1).
 [Pub.
 L. 113–291, § 803(a)][/us/pl/113/291/s803/a], designated existing provisions as subpar.
 (A), struck out “, other than a national security system,” after “information system”, and added subpar.
 (B).